pisarm/Portent/README.md

 # Portent

-Portent is a logging framework.
+Portent is a simple, lightweight logging framework.

 Features already implemented:
 - Minimalistic logger - no persistence, this should be handled by each receiver if necessary
 - Console logger, non-blocking
+- Generators (Core Data and AppDelegate events)

 Not implemented yet:
 - Logging service receivers
 - More event generators
-- Event generators (Core Data, AppDelegate info and System info planned for now)